ABr-hub/Simple_MLP/README.md

    * *Logistic Regression*: As in #2 the logistic regression classifier can not find appropriate decision boundaries to solve this problem.
    * *MLP*: The moons classification problem involves highly intricate or overlapping moon shape.
 Due to the low complexity of the implemented mlp, it struggles to find a suitable descision boundary to accurately separate the two classes.

-MLP Background (Draft Network, Perceptron as well as description) ...
+...
   - Backrpop